 (No ratings)

-Dr. Pavela G. Bambekova, MD is a dermatopathologist in Boerne, TX specializing in dermatopathology.
+Dr. Pavela G. Bambekova, MD is a dermatopathologist in Houston, TX specializing in dermatopathology.
 She graduated from University of Texas Health Science Center at San Antonio, School of Medicine.
-Dr. Pavela G. Bambekova, MD is affiliated with U.S. Department of Veterans Affairs, University Health, UT Health San Antonio and THE UNIVERSITY OF TEXAS HEALTH SCIENCE CENTER AT SAN ANTONIO.
+Dr. Pavela G. Bambekova, MD is affiliated with U.S. Department of Veterans Affairs, UT Health San Antonio, University Health and THE UNIVERSITY OF TEXAS HEALTH SCIENCE CENTER AT SAN ANTONIO.

 Skin Issues